Jewish Museum ( Visit Site )

-Kenwood House, also known as Iveagh Bequest is a stately home located in Hampstead, London.
-The 17th century neo-classical house has gone through many renovations, the most recent being in autumn 2012.
-It was last owned by Lord Iveagh, a member of the Guinness family, who donated the house to the government to make it open to the public.
-Today, it contains paintings from Iveagh's collection.
-The grounds are partly owned by Kenwood Council, but it is managed by English Heritage.
+Kenwood House, also known as Iveagh Bequest is a stately home located in Hampstead.
+This 17th-century neo-classical house has gone through many renovations, the most recent being in autumn 2012.
+It was last owned by Lord Iveagh, a member of the Guinness family, who donated the house to the government.
+It contains paintings from Iveagh's collection.

-The London Canal Museum propagates the history of London's ancient canal network, how cargo was transported and how the lives of the people who depended on the waterways were effected by them.
-The museum is located in an old ice storage warehouse from the 1860's, when ice was brought from Norway in ships/canal boats and stored in the Victorian ice well.
-Here, you will also get to know about the ice & ice cream trade in London.
+The London Canal Museum propagates the history of London's ancient canal network, how cargo was transported and how the lives of the people who depended on the waterways were affected.
+The museum is located in an old ice storage warehouse from the 1860s when ice was brought from Norway in ships/canal boats and stored in the Victorian ice well.

 Address: 12/13, New Wharf Road, London N1 9RT, United Kingdom

 The Hunterian Museum at The Royal College of Surgeons has been dedicated to surgical and medical history from the time it originated over four centuries ago.
-It contains surgical pieces, anatomical models and pathological preparation material amounting to some 3,500 separate artefacts.
+It contains surgical pieces, anatomical models and pathological preparation material amounting to 3,500 artefacts.
 The museum is named after the Father of Surgery, John Hunter.
-Displays are in the form of permanent and temporary exhibitions and public events.

 Address: 35-43 Lincoln's Inn Fields, London, WC2A 3PE, United Kingdom